-Pinewood believes that its application, called the Pinewood Studios Development Framework (PSDF), is a scheme of national importance and has been designed to address increasing global demand for capacity in the UK and deliver growth for the next 15-20 years.
+Pinewood Studios Development Framework (PSDF) is a £200m long-term scheme of national significance designed to address increasing global demand for production facilities in the UK and deliver growth for the next 15 years.

-It comprises a substantial expansion of the existing Pinewood Studios by adding a total of 100,000 sq m of new facilities, including studios and stages, workshops, production offices and streetscapes for filming.
+It comprises expansion of the existing Pinewood Studios by adding a total of 100,000 sq m of new facilities, including twelve large stages with supporting workshops, production offices and infrastructure.

 The scheme will, according to Amion Consulting, have a positive impact on the economy by: